canarybit/cc-docs/docs/studio.md

 # Studio UI

+*Unlock unprecedented opportunities.*

-CC **Studio** facilitates sharing of sensitive digital assets.
-Data, algorithms or Machine Learning (ML) models are just a click away from being traded, unlocking unprecedented opportunities.
+Confidential Cloud Studio facilitates the management and sharing of sensitive digital assets.
+Data, AI or Machine Learning (ML) models are just a click away from being **safely used and monetized**, unlocking unprecedented, valuable collaborations.